KevinZ-01/KevinZ-01.github.io/_pages/about.md

 * I will join Honda Research Institute as research intern this spring and summer!(04/2023)
 * Our paper FedVLN is accepted by ECCV 2022!(07/2022)
 * We are ranking No.1 in [Alexa Prize SimBot Public Benchmark Challenge](https://eval.ai/web/challenges/challenge-page/1450/leaderboard/3644)!(04/2022)
-* I will join Samsung AI center as research intern this summer!(04/2022)
+* I will join Samsung AI Center as a research intern this summer!(04/2022)

 Publication
 ======